bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_does-man-have-a-choice.md

 <!-- -->
 ## Invitations/Opportunity to Make a Choice (the invitation is genuine)

 > Ex 32:26 Then Moses stood in the gate of the camp, and said, Who is on the LORD'S side? let him come unto me.
 And all the sons of Levi gathered themselves together unto him.
 <!-- -->
 > John 1:11 He came unto his own, and his own received him not.
 <!-- -->
-> Genesis 2:16-17&mdash;And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat: {thou...: Heb. eating thou shalt eat} 17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.
+> Genesis 2:16-17&mdash;And the LORD God commanded the man, saying, Of every tree of the garden thou mayest freely eat: {thou&hellip;: Heb. eating thou shalt eat} 17 But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die.
 <!-- -->
 > Isaiah 1:18&mdash;Come now, and let us reason together, saith the LORD: though your sins be as scarlet, they shall be as white as snow; though they be red like crimson, they shall be as wool.
 <!-- -->